 Adult Career Pathways Team

-Kerin Hilker-Balkissoon (Director) has a diverse professional background, including prior experience in high school, non-profit, and university settings.
+Kerin Hilker-Balkissoon (Director) has a diverse professional background, including prior experience in high school, non-profit and university settings.
 She joined NOVA’s faculty in November 2001 as a counselor for students with disabilities.
 In November of 2005, Kerin was selected to lead the Pathway to the Baccalaureate Program, which under her direction has become a highly successful, award-winning college access and success program.
 Pathway was showcased by the New America Foundation and described in a May 2010 edition of U.S. News & World Report as a national example for successfully transitioning and retaining more at-risk students into higher education.
 In August 2010, Kerin was awarded the prestigious Outstanding Service to the College Award by the NVCC Educational Foundation, and she received Recognition of Excellence Awards from the Virginia Community College System in 2009 and 2010.
 Kerin earned a Bachelor of Science in Psychology from the University of Massachusetts at Amherst, and a Master of Science in Counseling from The Johns Hopkins University.
 She has also completed doctoral-level coursework at The George Washington University and George Mason University.

-Wende Ruffin-Lowry (Success Counselor) entered the fields of counseling and education more than 10 years ago.
+Wende Ruffin-Lowry (Success Counselor) entered the fields of counseling and education more than ten years ago.
 She has worked with students of all ages from around the globe.
-Before working at NOVA as a Career Counselor, Wende spent five years as an admissions counselor for Strayer University.
-Wende graduated from Auburn University with a B.S. in Business Administration.
-She holds an M.S. in Business Administration from Strayer University and an M.Ed. in Counseling and Development from George Mason University.
+Wende began her work as a NOVA counselor in 2009 and has been with ACP since the program’s inception in 2011.
+Prior to NOVA, Wende was employed as a teacher and as an admissions counselor for another university.
+Wende graduated from Auburn University with a Bachelor of Science in Business Administration.
+She holds a Master of Science in Business Administration from Strayer University and a Master of Education in Counseling and Development from George Mason University.

 Erika Coddington (Success Advisor) has more than 10 years of experience working with student success in higher education.
 Her recent experience includes helping to launch an Early Alert program to support academically at-risk students.
 Erika also developed student success webinars while working as a Success Coach for NOVA’s Extended Learning Institute.
-Her webinars focused on Math Anxiety and The 7 Habits of Highly Effective College Students.
-Prior to her work at NOVA, Erika worked at Montgomery College in Rockville, Md., as a Campus Outreach Coordinator where she launched initiatives on peer mentoring, First-Year Experience, programming and outreach initiatives involving time management, mentoring and tutoring support for returning adult students.
-Erika holds a B.A. in Psychology from Saint Mary’s College and an M. Ed. with a concentration in Counseling Psychology from Frostburg University.
+Her webinars focused on math anxiety and "The 7 Habits of Highly Effective College Students".
+Prior to her work at NOVA, Erika worked at Montgomery College in Rockville, Md. as a Campus Outreach Coordinator, where she launched initiatives on peer mentoring, first-year experience, programming and outreach initiatives involving time management, mentoring and tutoring support for returning adult students.
+Erika holds a Bachelor of Arts in Psychology from Saint Mary’s College and a Master of Education with a concentration in Counseling Psychology from Frostburg University.